Infinite-dimensional manifolds as ringed spaces: Infinite-dimensional manifolds

 A locally ringed space $(X_0,\mathcal{O}_X)$ is here said to be {\it reduced} if $\mathcal{O}_X$ is a subsheaf of the sheaf of continuous functions $\mathcal{C}^0_{X_0}$.
 If $\Phi=(\Phi_0,\Phi^{\sharp}):(X_0,\mathcal{O}_X)\longrightarrow(Y_0,\mathcal{O}_Y)$ is a morphism between {\it reduced} locally ringed spaces, then $\Phi^{\sharp}$ is given by $\Phi_0^{*}$, the pullback by $\Phi_0$ (and so the morphism $\Phi$ is completely determined by the underlying continuous map $\Phi_0$).
 Consequently, we often write $\Phi$ instead of $\Phi_0$ when the spaces are reduced.
 Of course, we never do so in the non-reduced case, since $\Phi^{\sharp}$ is then part of the data.\\

 \begin{defi} Let $\mathcal{E}$ be a class of l.c. models.
-A {\bf structure sheaf-smooth $\mathcal{E}$-manifold} is a reduced locally ringed space which, as a locally ringed space, is locally isomorphic to models $(D_0,\mathcal{C}^{\infty}_D)$, where $D_0$ is an open subset of a space from the class $\mathcal{E}$. \\ \end{defi}
+A {\bf structure sheaf-smooth $\mathcal{E}$-manifold} is a reduced locally ringed space whose underlying topological space is Hausdorff, and which, as a locally ringed space, is locally isomorphic to models $(D_0,\mathcal{C}^{\infty}_D)$, where $D_0$ is an open subset of a space from the class $\mathcal{E}$. \\ \end{defi}

 \begin{rem} By Remark \ref{manifolds are ringed}, every smooth $\mathcal{E}$-manifold is, in a natural way, a structure sheaf-smooth $\mathcal{E}$-manifold.
 The converse is nontrivial.
 Using the preceding section, we can nevertheless show the following results.\\ \end{rem}